-banks is therefore closely tied to each other.
+A further aggravating factor is the close connection between the national authorities and the domestic banks4.
+The slump in government bond prices diminishes banks' fixed assets and thus their equity capital.
+As a consequence, the government is again called to support the banks.
+The financial situation of public authorities and banks is therefore closely tied to each other5.
 Further adding to the feedback loop described above are the repercussions of fiscal policy on aggregate demand.
 If the government reacts to the loss of confidence on the part of investors by cutting spending drastically, economic activity will be dampened (or an ongoing recession be deepened), adversely affecting public finances and requiring further fiscal restraint.
-In this way, the automatic budgetary stabilisers are effectively "switched off".
+In this way, the automatic budgetary stabilisers are effectively "switched off" 6.